 - Children are helped to have connections with their family networks and preferably with their parents and relatives when it is safe to do so. - If a child must be separated from his/her birth family, we will strive to find an out-of-home placement that is safe, appropriate and the least restrictive necessary to meet the child's individual needs.
 We will strive to find a placement that keeps siblings together and in the child's community so that continuity of education, health care, and friendships are maintained. - If siblings are not placed together, our efforts to appropriately reunite siblings will be active and ongoing. - The overall family team is strengthened in most instances by sustained family interaction.
 We will provide immediate and ongoing support of frequent visits between children and their families, including with their siblings who may not live with them, unless it is unsafe to do so.
 Visits should occur in family-like settings in order to promote and facilitate interactions with one another and, to the extent those settings are elusive, we will strive to develop more of them. - A team approach to consultation, planning, and decision-making must become central to our work.
-Family members in this process are key participants, as are relevant community partners (e.g., domestic violence agencies, substance abuse programs, mental health providers, schools and early childhood centers, public health centers, and the like). - DCF will convene family team meetings regularly, including when a team member, such as a parent or foster/adoptive parent, requests such a meeting. - DCF will convene a family team meeting prior to or within 72 hours of a child's out-of-home placement.
-The purpose of this meeting is to continue the family engagement and full disclosure process, to review the time frames as delineated under the Adoption and Safe Families Act, the child's need for permanency, and DCF's concurrent planning practice. - The meeting will cover the following items: (1) review efforts and services provided to prevent the need for the out-of-home care placement; (2) review the areas of concern identified in the structured decision making process; (3) continue the identification of the family's strengths and needs; (4) identify relative resources (maternal and paternal) for placement and or other family supports; (5) develop a plan for visitation for the child and parents and the child and siblings; (6) establish paternity and initiate diligent searches for any missing parents; and (7) inform parents and any other potential caregivers that permanency within 12 months is the goal and what options will be considered.
+Family members in this process are key participants, as are relevant community partners (e.g., domestic violence agencies, substance abuse programs, mental health providers, schools and early childhood centers, public health centers, and the like). - DCF will convene family team meetings regularly, including when a team member, such as a parent or foster/adoptive parent, requests such a meeting.

+DCF will convene a family team meeting prior to or within thirty days of a child's out-of-home placement.
+The purpose of this meeting is to bring together the family, CP&P Worker(s), extended family members, friends, community specialists, natural supports, and/or other interested people identified by the family or CP&P to join together to strengthen and empower the family, and help the family and CP&P make viable plans and decisions on behalf of the child and his or her family.
+The meeting also serves to continue the family engagement and full disclosure process, review the time frames as delineated under the Adoption and Safe Families Act, the child's need for permanency, and DCF's concurrent planning practice.